Computations in rational sectional category: Rational sectional category

+Throughout this paper we will often use rational homotopy theory techniques for which much more than needed can be found in \cite{Bible}.
+We now present some basic facts.
+To every simply connected CW-complex of finite type $X$ one can associate a \emph{rationalisation} map $\rho\colon X\rightarrow X_0$ where $\pi_*(X_0)$ is a rational vector space and $\pi_*(\rho)\otimes\mQ$ is an isomorphism, the space $X_0$ is called the \emph{rationalisation} of $X$.
+This construction is functorial in the sense that a map $f\colon X\rightarrow Y$ can also be \emph{rationalised} to a map $f_0\colon X_0\rightarrow Y_0$ commuting with rationalisations.\\

-Every simply connected space $X$ with finite Betti numbers has a (Sullivan) minimal model $\sul{V}$.
-This is a commutative differential graded algebra (\cdga for short), where $\Lambda V$ denotes the free graded commutative algebra on a graded vector space $V$ and where $d(V)\subset\Lambda^{\ge2}V,$ see \cite{bible}.
-Moreover, each morphism of \cdga $\varphi:(A,d)\rightarrow (B,d)$ admits a minimal relative model
+On the other hand, every such $X$ has a (Sullivan) minimal model $\sul{V}$.
+This is a commutative differential graded algebra over $\mQ$ (\cdga\ for short), where $\Lambda V$ denotes the free graded commutative algebra on a graded vector space $V$ and where $d(V)\subset\Lambda^{\ge2}V,$ see \cite[Chapter 12]{Bible}.
+This correspondence yields an equivalence between the homotopy categories of rational 1-connected CW-complexes of finite type and 1-connected \cdga's of finite type.
+Moreover, every \cdga\ morphism $\varphi\colon (A,d)\rightarrow (B,d)$ admits a minimal relative model

 where $i$ is the canonical injection, $\psi\circ i=\varphi$, and $\psi$ is a quasi-isomorphism.\\